mc-wiki/mcaf-resourcepack/README.md

 ### FAQ

-During gameplay, if you encounter English text:
+During gameplay, if you encounter untranslated text:

 - Contribute on Crowdin (see [above](#participate-in-translation)).
 - If the text is not found on Crowdin, it is most likely hardcoded and cannot be fixed by the resource pack.